-- 3.3 Currently the Council has £105.717m of borrowing, compared with a Capital Financing Requirement (CFR) of £112.364m.
-This means that the capital borrowing need (the CFR), is greater than loan debt by £6.647m.
-The Council has taken no borrowing during the 2018/19 financial year. - 3.4 There was a limit on HRA borrowing set by the Government in the Localism Act 2011 known as the HRA debt cap.
+- Currently the Council has £103.717m of borrowing, compared with a Capital Financing Requirement (CFR) of £111.468m.
+This means that the capital borrowing need (the CFR), is greater than loan debt by £7.751m.
+The Council has taken no borrowing during the 2019/20 financial year. - There was a limit on HRA borrowing set by the Government in the Localism Act 2011 known as the HRA debt cap.
 This Council's HRA debt cap was £95.742m.
 This cap was the absolute limit for HRA borrowing under the Prudential Code, even if the Council considered further borrowing was affordable by the HRA.
+The debt cap was removed in 2018.

-The 2017/18 HRA CFR was £95.742m and borrowing was £95.742m, this means that borrowing 'headroom' following HRA self-financing was fully utilised measured against the cap, as shown by table 9. - 3.5 During 2018/19 the HRA debt cap was withdrawn.
-Consequently, HRA capital plans have been revised to include further borrowing commencing in 2019/20 of £10.699m.
-General Fund capital plans include borrowing of £9.122m up to 2023/24.
-The Section 151 officer will decide on the length and type of borrowing, as well as the optimum time to borrow in consultation with LAS, and take into account the latest projections for interest rates and other relevant factors including any benefits arising from internal borrowing. - 3.6 A £2m loan from Hampshire County Council is due for repayment in February 2019. - 3.7 At the end of 2018/19 there is an estimated internal borrowing position of £7.992m.
+- 3.5 HRA capital plans now include borrowing of £6.045m commencing in 2020/21 and totalling £16.930m up to 2022/23.
+General Fund capital plans include borrowing of £11.184m up to 2023/24.
+The Section 151 officer will decide on the length and type of borrowing which may be required, as well as the optimum time to borrow in consultation with LAS, and take into account the latest projections for interest rates and other relevant factors including any benefits arising from internal borrowing. - 3.6 At the end of 2020/21 there is an estimated internal borrowing position of £11.332m.
 Internal borrowing is currently beneficial because it reduces the financial impact of the differential between borrowing and investment interest rates.
-This position is projected as continuing through the period to 2021/22.
-Although, with the MTFP forecasting the running down of balances, and possible future changes in interest rate forecasts the Section 151 officer will keep this under review, and adjust the strategy as necessary in consultation with our Treasury advisers LAS. - 3.8 Within the prudential indicators, there are key indicators to ensure that the Council operates its activities within well-defined limits.
-One of these is that the Council needs to ensure that its gross debt does not, except in the short term, exceed the total of the CFR in the preceding year plus the estimates of any additional CFR for 2019/20 and the following two financial years.
-This allows some flexibility for limited early borrowing for future years, but ensures that borrowing is not for revenue purposes. - 3.9 The Section 151 officer reports that the Council complied with this prudential indicator in the current year and does not expect any breaches up to and including financial year 2021/22.
-This view takes into account current commitments, existing plans, and the proposals in this budget report. - 3.10 There are two Treasury indicators set which limit external debt.
+This position is projected as continuing through the period to 2022/23.
+Although, with the MTFP forecasting the running down of balances, and possible future changes in interest rate forecasts the Section 151 officer will keep this under review, and adjust the strategy as necessary in consultation with our Treasury advisers LAS. - 3.7 Within the prudential indicators, there are key indicators to ensure that the Council operates its activities within well-defined limits.
+One of these is that the Council needs to ensure that its gross debt does not, except in the short term, exceed the total of the CFR in the preceding year plus the estimates of any additional CFR for 2020/21 and the following two financial years.
+This allows some flexibility for limited early borrowing for future years, but ensures that borrowing is not for revenue purposes. - The Section 151 officer reports that the Council complied with this prudential indicator in the current year and does not expect any breaches up to and including financial year 2022/23.
+This view takes into account current commitments, existing plans, and the proposals in this budget report. - 3.9 There are two Treasury indicators set which limit external debt.
 The operational boundary is the limit that external debt should not normally exceed.
 If external debt were to exceed this figure then it should prompt an internal investigation to establish the reasons why the breach had occurred.